mobilecoinofficial/full-service-mirror/create-release/package-testnet/README.md

 To use, you will need to start both sides of the mirror.

-### End-to-end encryption and request verification
+### End-to-end encryption

-It is possible to run the mirror in a mode that causes it to authenticate requests from clients, and encrypt responses.
-In this mode, anyone having access to the public side of the mirror will be unable to tamper with requests or view response data.
-When running in this mode, which is enabled by passing the `--mirror-key` argument to the private side of the mirror, only signed requests will be processed and only encrypted responses will be returned.
+It is possible to run the mirror in a mode that causes it to encrypt requests and responses between the private side and the client.
+In this mode, anyone having access to the public side of the mirror will be unable to tamper with requests/responses or view them.
+When running in this mode, which is enabled by passing the `--mirror-key` argument to the private side of the mirror, only encrypted requests will be processed and only encrypted responses will be returned.

 In order to use this mode, follow the following steps.

 1) Ensure that you have NodeJS installed. **The minimum supported version is v12.9.0** (`node -v`)

-1) Generate a keypair: `node generate-keys.js`.
+1) Generate a keypair: `./bin/generate-rsa-keypair`.
 This will generate two files: `mirror-client.pem` and `mirror-private.pem`.

 ### TLS Connection